andrewmccullough/RedditKeepIt/README.md

 ## Hi there.

 We're really excited you're using Reddit LinkSaver!
 LinkSaver uses Python and PRAW to automate download of the many images you've saved on Reddit.
-If you're interested in customizing it for your own purposes, the code is marked up simply so you can understand it.
+It can download images from lots of sources, even if they're not directly hosted.
+This includes Imgur and Flickr "image links" (which aren't direct links, but HTML files with the image displayed inside them).
+If you're interested in customizing LinkSaver for your own purposes, the code is marked up simply so you can understand it.

 ## Here's what you have to do.